top of page

 Foster Care Guidelines

-These fostering guidelines represent the minimum care standards that are expected of an HRS fosterer for the MD/DC/NoVA Chapter.
-Our adopters need to feel confident about the manner in which the bunny they are adopting has been housed and cared for.
+These guidelines represent the minimum care standards that are expected of an HRS foster volunteer for our Chapter.
+Our adopters need to feel confident about the manner in which our rabbits have been housed and cared for.

 Diet